 A Digital Thermometer

 Even if you don't make candies often, this thermometer has a heat-resistant cord, so it's great for keeping tabs on long-term savory projects as well, like a roast turkey.
-Worth noting: This thermometer is not meant for use on the grill.
+(Worth noting: This thermometer is not meant for use on the grill.
+We recommend a few thermometers for this purpose in our roundup of the best grilling accessories and the best high-tech gear for grilling.)

 A Food Processor

-If you're looking for an investment piece that can withstand heavy use and abuse (particularly in the realm of bread), I recommend the Breville Sous Chef.
+If you're looking for an investment piece that can withstand heavy use and abuse (particularly in the realm of bread), I own and love a

-For those in need of something reliable to handle casual use—like making the occasional batch of fruity, super-stable whipped cream or homemade digestive biscuits—I've been very happy with my Cuisinart 14-Cup Food Processor.
+For those in need of something reliable to handle casual use—like making the occasional batch of fruity, super-stable whipped cream or homemade digestive biscuits—I've been very happy with my Cuisinart 14-Cup Food Processor, which also made it onto our list of recommended models.

 Whether you're making a rhubarb crisp or tiramisu, a two-quart baking dish (usually measuring seven by 11 inches, or else eight by 10 inches) is the perfect size for most baking projects.
-It can be great to have a three-quart (nine- by 13-inch) dish for parties and family gatherings, but otherwise, I've found three quarts of anything to be a lot to consume before it goes mushy or stale.
+It can be great to have a three-quart baking dish (nine by 13 inches) for parties and family gatherings, but otherwise, I've found three quarts of anything to be a lot to consume before it goes mushy or stale.

-Simple Pyrex is my favorite (can't beat that accompanying lid!), but cobblers, crisps, and puddings do just fine in heavy stoneware as well.
+A simple Pyrex Basics two-quart baking dish is my favorite (can't beat that accompanying lid!), but cobblers, crisps, and puddings do just fine in a heavy stoneware dish, like this Le Creuset stoneware rectangular casserole, as well.
 (Note that the listed measurements of the Creuset dish include the handles and far outer walls; the interior is just about seven by 11 inches.)

 An Ice Cream Maker